Weight control and diet

 Obesity, especially moderate or severe obesity, also puts people at risk for hypoxia, a condition in which there is not enough oxygen to meet the body's needs.
 Obese people need to work harder to breathe.
 Their breathing muscles and lungs often do not work as well as those in thinner people.

 Pickwickian syndrome, named for an overweight character in a Dickens novel, occurs in severe obesity when a lack of oxygen produces intense and chronic sleepiness and, eventually, heart failure.

-Nonalcoholic Fatty Liver Disease.
-People with obesity, particularly if they also have type 2 diabetes, are at higher risk for a condition called nonalcoholic fatty liver disease, also called nonalcoholic steatohepatitis (NASH).
+People with obesity, particularly if they also have type 2 diabetes, are at higher risk for a condition called nonalcoholic fatty liver disease (NAFLD), also called nonalcoholic steatohepatitis (NASH).
 This condition can cause liver damage that is similar to liver injury seen in alcoholism.
-NASH occurs in about half of people with diabetes, and 20 to 50% of obese people, depending on the severity of their obesity.
+NAFLD occurs in about 80% of people with type 2 diabetes, and 90% of people with high risk obesity.
 NASH can also occur in overweight children.

-Gallstones.
-The incidence of gallstones is significantly higher in obese women and men.
+The incidence of gallstones is significantly higher in people with obesity.
 The risk for stone formation is also high if a person loses weight too quickly.
-In people on ultra-low calorie diets, taking ursodeoxycholic acid (Actigall) may prevent gallstones.
+In people on ultra-low-calorie diets, taking ursodeoxycholic acid (Actigall) may prevent gallstones.